VirtoCommerce/vc-docs/platform/user-guide/docs/return/overview.md

 * Edit return statuses.
 * Filter returns and search for the required return using keywords.

-The diagram below illustrates the interconnections among various key entities within the Return module:
+The diagram below illustrates the functionality of the Return module:

 ![Key entities](media/key-entities.png)